JJUA04485U International Human Rights Law

 - Type of assessment

-- Oral defence, 20 minOral exam based on synopsis, 20 minutes
+- Oral defence, 20 minOral examination on the basis of the synopsis, 20 minutes

 - Exam registration requirements